 Experts give away their experience for FREE.
 This again is an aspect of paying it forward.

-Sharing the trials and tribulations you went through to get to the level you are out helps others avoid the same mistakes.
+Sharing the trials and tribulations you went through to get to the level you are out helping others avoid the same mistakes.

 I’m not saying you have to give away everything for free, or your trade secrets, but I do believe you should give away a vast majority for free.